BEcorp/ebo-browser/README.md

 After cloning this repo locally you rill need to set up a remote upstream `git remote add upstream https://github.com/MetaMask/metamask-extension.git`

-We are going to sync master branches which holds production ready code of the plugin
+We are going to sync master branch which holds production ready code of the plugin
 ```
 git fetch upstream
 git checkout master